CERTCC/Vultron/docs/process_models/em/index.md

 a short embargo be used until the validation process concludes, at which point, it can be extended with a revision.

+!!! note ""

--   Participants MAY use short embargo periods to cover their report validation process, and subsequently revise the embargo terms pending the outcome of their report validation and/or prioritization processes.
+    Participants MAY use short embargo periods to cover their report validation process, and subsequently revise the embargo terms pending the outcome of their report validation and/or prioritization processes.

+!!! note ""

--   Participants SHOULD remain flexible in adjusting embargo terms as the case evolves.
+    Participants SHOULD remain flexible in adjusting embargo terms as the case evolves.

-### Default Embargoes {#sec:default_embargoes}
+### Default Embargoes

 As described in {== §[1.1.2.2](#sec:em_grammar){reference-type="ref"
 reference="sec:em_grammar"} ==}, the EM process has the potential for unbounded